 Students attending AMC affiliates Study Abroad Programs would pay their abroad tuition through Anna Maria College.
-Deposits, orientation, program-sponsored trips and events, health insurance, travel, books, and any personal expenses are considered as additional expenses and may be covered in your study abroad program fee.
+Deposits, orientation, program-sponsored trips and events, health insurance, travel, books and any personal expenses are considered as additional expenses and may be covered in your study abroad program fee.
 These fees are the responsibility of the student and they are expected to be taken care of by the student directly with the affiliated program of choice.

 Upon acceptance into an affiliated study abroad program, the program will prepare a budget sheet for you to use as a financial planning resource for your time abroad.
 The budget sheet includes all fixed program costs and out-of-pocket expenditures in connection with your program.
-It is used as an estimate of funds needed - it is not a bill.
-If you do not receive this budget sheet from your study abroad program it is important that you inform the study abroad coordinator so one can be prepared for you.

 Power of Attorney